Indeed, the dragon tree is famous all over the world.

 They regard growing facts i.e. the calculating of the age of this plant.
 Kindly compare the following photos of one and the same Tenerife Drago tree.

-It grows in the very protected Hijuela park.
-The two year flowering cycle depicted by one and the same tree above is sensational.
+It grows in the very protected Hijuela park the daughter of the Botanical gardens of Puerto de la Cruz.
+The several year flowering cycles depicted by one and the same tree above is sensational.
 It's also contrary to facts given in Wikipedia and by other prominent websites.
-Perhaps, nature made this possible due to a very cold and late winter of May 2016 and a very hot and dry summer.
+A cold winter can't be the reason, as the last of 2016/2017 was rather mild.

 In fact, therefore, most Dracos of Macaronesia may be much younger.
 Why?
 It's said that the age depends on how often a tree flowers and branches out.
 Also, it's extremely unlikely that the healthy Hijuela Draco with its most gigantic trunk without air roots has ever been trimmed i.e.manipulated by human hands.
 Interested scientists are welcome to get in touch with the JAO or the government ICIA of Puerto de la Cruz.